Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Step 2: Turmeric Cleanser

-Step 3: Quality Shave Cream
+Step 3: Shave Cream

 Apply lubricating shave cream.
 Let it sit 1–2 minutes to further soften hair before shaving.